ethanh6/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interaction outputs and inputs.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***
-- This is a self-encourging mirror.
+- This is a mirror that is designed to encourage you and make your day better.
 Studies have shown that morivating gesture such as high-five or thumb-up would be interpreted by human brain as a sign of recognizing and friendlyness, so this machine intends to motivate you to make the gesture, alone with the motivating quotes, to motivate the user's day.
 - When you show your gesture, such as "high five" and "thumb up", the display will show corresponding texts, as long as with some random motivating quotes.

 ### Part C